tamu-edu/it-cloud-docs/src/kion/features/getting_started.md

 The most common use for Kion is to access your cloud accounts.
 You will have one or more [Cloud Access Roles](./features/access_roles.md) assigned to each cloud account.
 These roles allow you to access the cloud account with various levels of permissions.
 It is best practice to always use the least-privileged role that allows you to perform the necessary actions.

 You can access your accounts from many places in Kion, including the dashboard, the projects page, and the accounts page.
-Look for dropbdown menus with a cloud icon to select the account and role you want to access.
+Look for dropdown menus with a cloud icon to select the account and role you want to access.

 <p align="center">
   <img src="./img/cloud_access_box_large.png" height="50" />